 In recent years, remote work has become more attractive for the employee who loves the freedom and flexibility and for the employer who draws in top talent when nontraditional positions are opened outside of company borders.
-By the year 2020, the mobile workforce is projected to include three-quarters of U.S. employees.
-Employees have cited family care, long commutes, and increased productivity as their top reasons to work remotely.
+The mobile workforce is projected to include three-quarters of U.S. employees.
+Employees have cited family care, workplace safety, long commutes, and increased productivity as their top reasons to work remotely.
 The State of the American Workplace by Gallup concluded that, “Fifty-three percent of employees say a role that allows them to have greater work-life balance and better personal well-being is very important to them.”

 However, managers and human resources have both been given a complex task in managing the remote workers job performance and integrating them into the organization’s culture.
 The first point of evaluation when greenlighting an employee to work off-site is to ensure this individual has excellent communication skills and a solid work ethic.
 Communication should always be clear with the goals and timelines mutually agreed upon.